Registering to vote

 Age

-Only those aged 18 or over can vote but you can register if you are 16 or 17.
+Only those aged 18 or over can vote, but you can register if you are 16 or 17.

 Residence

 Your primary residence must be in the Royal Borough of Kensington and Chelsea when you apply to register.
 If you split your time between two homes, you may be able to register to vote at both addresses.
 For example, you might own two properties and split your time between them, or you might be a student.
-If you apply to register to vote from your second home, then your application will be looked at on a case-by-case basis.
-The outcome will depend on the amount of time you spend at each of your addresses.

 You cannot register before moving to an address.

-Different arrangements apply to some electors who do not meet the usual residence qualification.
-They are known as special category electors.
 More information can be found below, including how to register if you are a British citizen living overseas.

 Nationality